Read more

 Photo: Kat Goduco

-“Because of Braven, I have a newfound appreciation of myself, my potential, and my power.
+“Thanks to the Braven experience at Spelman College, I have a newfound appreciation of myself, my potential, and my power.
 Throughout the course,I had the opportunity to shape my professional self into an unwavering force, a woman certain of how she can enhance a team and a workplace.
-Braven has given me a fierce confidence and a network of peers and mentors to rely on for guidance, encouragement, and support.
-I cannot thank Braven enough for its profound impact on my personal and professional development.
+I now have fierce confidence and a network of peers and mentors to rely on for guidance, encouragement, and support.
+I cannot thank Braven and Spelman enough for its profound impact on my personal and professional development."

 Braven fellow Natalie McDonald